fongc123/notes/Machine Learning/Classification.md

 $$P(h|D)=\frac{P(D|h)P(h)}{P(D)}=\frac{P(D|h)P(h)}{\sum_h{P(D|h)P(h)}}$$

+In classification, the data $D$ is the tuple of attributes of an unknown object, and the hypothesis $h$ is the class label that will classify the object.

 #### Example
 The probabilities of the events of developing COVID-19 ($A$) and experiencing cough symptoms ($B$) are shown below.